PHP Xdebug Debugging Setup Guide with VS Code

 xdebug.start_with_request=trigger

 If XAMPP does not include the Xdebug DLL, download the correct version from xdebug.org.
 The download page asks for your PHP version.
-Use php -v to find your PHP version and download the matching DLL.
-Place it in C:\xampp\php\ext\ and reference it in the zend_extension path.
+Run php -v to find your version, download the matching DLL, place it in C:\xampp\php\ext\, and reference it in the zend_extension path.

 Restart Apache from the XAMPP control panel.
-Verify with phpinfo() or php -m from the XAMPP shell.
+Verify the installation with phpinfo() or php -m from the XAMPP shell.

 Configuring VS Code to Listen for Xdebug Connections

 Install the PHP Debug extension by Felix Becker in VS Code.
-This extension implements the DBGp protocol that Xdebug uses to communicate with the debugging client.
+This extension implements the DBGp protocol that Xdebug uses to communicate with your IDE.
 Search for "PHP Debug" in the Extensions panel and click Install.

 After installation, create a launch.json file in the .vscode directory of your project.
-Open the Debug panel (Ctrl+Shift+D on Windows/Linux, Cmd+Shift+D on macOS), click "create a launch.json file", and select PHP.
-VS Code generates the basic configuration for you.
+Open the Debug panel (Ctrl+Shift+D on Windows and Linux, Cmd+Shift+D on macOS), click "create a launch.json file", and select PHP.
+VS Code generates the basic configuration.

 {